First off, I was not lost… I was misled.

 Crazy rains hit me on the way back into Colorado.
 One lane of the mountain road was closed off because of the downpour.
 I was stuck in a line waiting my turn to get waved through by state workers.
 I couldn’t stop thinking about the time delay.
 It was past noon at this point and I was supposed to start hiking away from the trailhead at 6am.

 I finally made it back, now well behind schedule.
 Stephen’s truck returned to the exact same spot we’d pulled away from seven and half hours earlier.
 The rain was still drizzling.
 Blue skies, however, were moving my way and I decided it best to wait twenty minutes on their arrival.
 I pulled my pack from the truck bed and began to reprioritize and repack.
 While doing this, I hung the pack rain cover on a nearby post to dry out as much as possible, (it got drenched riding through the storms in the back of the pickup).
 After three sundowns on the first mountain, I had a better idea of what I needed and what I didn’t.
 (This was my first backcountry experience).
-Against Stephen’s advice about it not being worth the weight, I decided to bring my hatchet this round up the mountain - if I was going out alone, I wanted my trusty Gerber with me, dammit.
+Against Stephen’s advice about it not being worth the weight, I decided to bring my hatched up the mountain this round - if I was going out alone, I wanted my trusty Gerber with me, dammit.

 I checked the time.
 It was pushing 3pm at this point.
 I knew it’d start getting dark just after 7pm.
 Four hours to get my ass up the mountain and find the guys.
 I thought “I can do this.”
 I slung my pack over my shoulders, tugged the hip straps tight, and headed up the trail.
 Solo.

 Not far into the ascent I crossed paths with two non-hunters coming down the trail.
 With their brightly colored rain jackets and matching walking sticks, I assumed they were out for a leisurely day of walking through the woods.
 They asked if I was looking for two guys.
 “Yeah.”
-Evidently they had bumped into Stephen and Andrew earlier that morning, and where told to keep an eye out for guys in all camo with cameras strapped to their chest.
+Evidently they had bumped into Stephen and Andrew earlier that morning, and were told to keep an eye out for guys in all camo with cameras strapped to their chest.
 They let me know my group was “up that way” a good 4 hours.

 No shit.
 I kept trucking.